chromium/chromium/docs/ui/views/metadata_properties.md

 perfectly valid.

-The type converter for a non-serializable type may return something from the ToString() method, but it will typically return absl::nullopt from the FromString() method.
+The type converter for a non-serializable type may return something from the ToString() method, but it will typically return std::nullopt from the FromString() method.
 For a non-serializable type, the ui-devtools front-end won’t call the setter since whatever “value” it has is presumed to be unconvertable to a valid value.